dy/subscript/plan.md

     → we don't need mappers layer: parser already includes mapping, no need for any extra, it should create calltree.
     → it's safest to convert initial string to ordered substrings, without particular type detection.
-    → **Evaluating value (converting from stirng to value) is parse of evaluator**
+    → **Evaluating value (converting from stirng to value) is parse of evaluator** ~ same time on parsing level we can point to a type function to initially parse - it will save time on reparsing in eval.

 * [x] Mapping layer?
   + map various numeric constructs